jlb2886/iste340-project1/README.txt

 Extra Credit

-Displays a leadership board to reveal the names entered and their results.
+• Displays a leadership board to reveal the names entered and their results.
+• Responsive